 Brief History of the Bahai Faith

-In 1863 Bahá'u'lláh is forced to leave Baghdad for Constantinople.
-He passes through and makes a stop in Haifa.
-At this time he instructs that the remains of the Bab (the forerunner of Bahá'u'lláh), should be brought and interred in Haifa.
-Bahá'u'lláh is then forced into confinement, with his faithful followers, in Akko, about 25 kilometers north of Haifa where he is not expected to survive the harsh conditions.
-Eventually he is released from prison and Bahá’u’lláh spends the rest of his life in and around Akko.
-He finally moves to Bahji outside Akko where he lives out his final days.
+In 1863 Bahá’u’lláh was forced to leave Baghdad for Constantinople.
+He passed through and stopped in Haifa.
+At this time he instructed that the remains of the Bab (the forerunner of Bahá’u’lláh), should be brought and interred in Haifa.
+Bahá’u’lláh was then forced into confinement, with his faithful followers, in Akko, about 25 kilometers north of Haifa where it was not expected that he would survive the harsh conditions.
+Eventually he was released from prison and Bahá’u’lláh spent the rest of his life in and around Akko.
+He finally moved to Bahji outside Akko where he lived out his final days.
 He is buried in Bahji making it the holiest of all Bahai shrines.
-The remains of the Bab, (the forerunner of Bahá'u'lláh) are interred on Mt.
+The remains of the Bab, (the forerunner of Bahá’u’lláh) are interred on Mt.
 Carmel in Haifa, the second holiest shrine in the Bahai faith.

 The Bahai Temple in Haifa